What does the 'answers.special_settings' filter do in reports?

-Analytics for Customer Portal
+Analytics, Customer Portal

-Oracle Service Cloud, All supported versions
+Oracle B2C Service, All supported versions

 The special settings filter is a pseudo field that can be added as a report filter.
 The operator used does not matter.
 The primary purpose of the filter is to restrict visibility of the answers returned by all the different ways we allow visibility: access level, status, product, category, interface, etc.